josephlarralde/la-boite/README.md

 box in the effect loop of an old tube amp.

 A bunch of tools and libraries must be installed in order to build and setup everything.
-This process is automated by `scripts/initpi.sh`.
+The whole process is automated in `scripts/initpi.sh`.

 A valid pure data project must be a directory containing at least a patch named `main.pd` at its root level, and any subdirectory structure with all other